Operational Guide: Search Indexing Optimization with Elasticsearch for Open-Source Geospatial Portals

 Warm --> Cold["Cold tier"]

 Geospatial indices exhibit highly skewed query patterns, where spatial bounding box filters and centroid lookups generate disproportionate read traffic.
 To prevent hot-spotting and ensure predictable performance, platform teams must enforce strict shard sizing and zone-aware allocation policies.
 Index templates should define primary shard counts based on projected document volume and retention windows, while replica counts scale dynamically with read-heavy workloads.
-When deploying across multi-AZ or hybrid cloud environments, Configuring Elasticsearch Geo-Shard Allocation provides the foundational routing rules required to isolate spatial workloads, enforce disk watermark thresholds, and automate shard rebalancing during node provisioning or decommissioning.
+When deploying across multi-AZ or hybrid cloud environments, use Elasticsearch’s shard allocation filtering (index.routing.allocation.require.* settings) to isolate spatial workloads, enforce disk watermark thresholds, and automate shard rebalancing during node provisioning or decommissioning.
 Infrastructure-as-code modules should codify these allocation filters using Terraform or Ansible, ensuring that staging and production clusters converge to identical shard topologies during CI/CD promotion.
 Target primary shard sizes between 30–50 GB to balance segment merging overhead with query parallelism, and disable automatic shard splitting once indices reach steady-state volume.

 As catalog complexity grows, RESTful endpoints often struggle to express nested spatial joins, facet aggregations, and pagination requirements efficiently.
 Decoupling the query layer from direct Elasticsearch access enables request validation, caching, and query plan optimization.
-Implementing GraphQL for Spatial Metadata Queries demonstrates how to construct a typed schema that translates client-side spatial filters into optimized Elasticsearch DSL queries.
-By leveraging persisted queries and DataLoader patterns, platform teams can eliminate over-fetching, reduce network payload size, and enforce row-level security policies at the API gateway before requests reach the cluster.
+A typed API gateway that translates client-side spatial filters into optimized Elasticsearch DSL queries can leverage persisted queries to eliminate over-fetching, reduce network payload size, and enforce row-level security policies before requests reach the cluster.
 This architectural boundary also simplifies client SDK generation and enables strict contract testing between frontend map components and backend search services.